adambraimbridge/n-ui-foundations/util/README.md

 Hide an element for print.

 ##### `.n-util-hide-enhanced`
-Hide an element in the enhanced experience
+Hide an element in the enhanced experience.

 ##### `.n-util-hide-core`
-Hide an element in the core experience
+Hide an element in the core experience.

 #### Text